Timesheet software: benefits and what to look for

 Paper timesheets lead to time theft and inaccurate hours

 Paper timesheets rely on employees remembering and honestly recording their hours.
-In practice, this leads to guesswork and generous rounding.
-An extra five minutes here, ten minutes there.
+In practice, this leads to guesswork and generous rounding: an extra five minutes here, ten minutes there.

 These small amounts that employees overestimate add up.
 If five employees each round up by 15 minutes per day, you're paying for over six hours of work that didn't happen every week.
 Paper systems lack the ability to verify actual start and end times or address the behaviour.